vasilakisfil/Introspected-REST/README.md

 Imagine the following scenario: you have built an Online Social Network and an iOS app that talks the API on your backend.
-Now imagine that, after a company meeting, your CEO needs you to make tiny yet important change in the signup page: require the user to fill in her age.
-Essentially, this means, in API terms, make a form field required.
+Now imagine that, after a company meeting, your CEO needs you to make tiny yet important change in the signup page: require the user to fill in her age, a field in the signup form you didn't have before.
+Essentially, this means, in API terms, this means add an extra field in the accepted object and require it from the client to be filled in by the user before sending it over.

 If your API is `RESTly` and not `REST`, this means that you need to fix the code in the iOS side, test it and send a new iOS app to apple store.
 It takes roughly 1 week for Apple to review your app and if your app won't be rejected for some reason, your